iftechfoundation/twine-specs/twine-2-htmloutput-spec.md

 Passage content is stored within a text node of the `<tw-passagedata>` element itself; all `&`, `<`, `>`, `"`, and `'` characters should be escaped into their corresponding HTML entities.

-`<tw-passagedata>` should have no other child elements than a single text node.
+`<tw-passagedata>` should contain no child nodes other than the single text node for its content.

 **Example:**
 ```